 In a pinch and need a way to make some quick bucks?
 Don't stress.
 You can donate your plasma—the liquid part of your blood—for money, and if you're in the state of North Carolina here's how to do it.

 Make the calls.
 Phone the sites nearest to you that you have chosen and ask questions about donating plasma for money.
 Ask whether you need to set up an appointment to make a donation.
-Ask how much compensation you will receive because every site varies.
+Ask how much compensation you will receive, since every site varies.
 Also ask about what your plasma will be used for and how people will benefit from it.
 The donation site staff should have no problem answering your questions.

 Take the healthy route.
 Eat a healthy meal two to three hours before donating plasma.
 According to the BioLife Plasma Services Web site, you should eat high-protein foods such as lean meat and a complex carbohydrate such as some type of bread.